The BIG list of financial help and support: Nearly 1,000 links to programs, resources, relief, deals, discounts & freebies

 If you live in Sacramento, the booming capital city of California, you certainly have a lot of options when it comes to banking.
 In fact, it seems like there’s a big national bank like Wells Fargo, Chase, Bank of America, and many more sitting on nearly every block.

-However, smart and money-wise Sacramentans often walk right ...
+However, smart and money-wise Sacramentans often walk right past ...
 Continue Reading →

 Last year, about 137 million Americans – about half of our adult population – flocked to malls, shops, and their favorite retailers on Black Friday.
 They’re spending big bucks, as U.S. consumers will throw down about $61.4 billion in sales this year, up from $41 billion in 2008.
 (In total, we’re expected to spend about $682 billion this holiday season!)